1coderookie/KobraGoNeoInsights/docs/hardware/printhead.md

 ---

-## Disassambling the Printhead
+## Disassembling the Printhead

-Disassambling the printhead isn't really complicated.
-Just make sure you're careful and put the screws in a place and order that makes it easy for you to reassamble everything later.
+Disassembling the printhead isn't really complicated.
+Just make sure you're careful and put the screws in a place and order that makes it easy for you to reassemble everything later.
 The following steps are just a rough guide through so that you know what you'll be confrontated with.

 !!! warning

-    - If you need to disassamble the printhead for e.g. changing the hotend, *unload the filament first!*
+    - If you need to disassemble the printhead for e.g. changing the hotend, *unload the filament first!*
-    - For changing the nozzle or disassambling the heatbreak from the heater block, you have to *heat up the parts first!* <br> The main reason for that is to melt the filament which most likely entered little gaps there.
+    - For changing the nozzle or disassembling the heatbreak from the heater block, you have to *heat up the parts first!* <br> The main reason for that is to melt the filament which most likely entered little gaps there.
 Usually it's said that it should be around 200°C but that's probably not sufficient because (in my opinion) it depends on the material of the filament.
 So my suggestion is to heat up the extruder about 5-10°C more than the temperature you're printing with, then you should be on the safe side. <br> So either do that using the pre-heat function of the printer or by using a sufficient heat gut.
 However - don't burn yourself by touching the hot metal parts!
     - Before starting to tinker *turn off the printer* and *unplug it from the power outlet!*
     - *Use the sufficient tools!* <br> So please don't try to loosen the nozzle with a pair of pliers for example, use e.g. a wrench for that. <br> I also strongly recommend to *not* use a pair of pliers for the heater block, also for that you should use a wrench (if you don't have one of that size, use an adjustable one).
 A wrench has a smooth surface and therefore won't scratch the surface or even put dents into the block.
-    - Make sure you *don't lose a screw* and make sure you'll *know where the screws belong* later when you want to reassamble everything again. <br> You might will be able to remember the belonging screws and positions if your tinkering lasts only an hour, but if anything crosses your plan and therefore you have to pause tinkering, you maybe won't remember one week later.
+    - Make sure you *don't lose a screw* and make sure you'll *know where the screws belong* later when you want to reassemble everything again. <br> You might will be able to remember the belonging screws and positions if your tinkering lasts only an hour, but if anything crosses your plan and therefore you have to pause tinkering, you maybe won't remember one week later.
 So maybe start sorting the screws and take notes where they belong and/or take pictures right away from the start.
     - *Be patient and careful.* Generally speaking, if you unscrew something and it doesn't come off easy, don't start pulling too hard as you might have overseen a screw or clip, so better watch twice.
     - *Don't harm or rip off any wires* as it may cause severe damage to your mainboard or might be complicated to fix later on.